1. France Fishing License

 In order to acquire your rod license, you either need a foreign fishing license (for tourists) or a Spanish fishing license that requires passing a test.
 It is suggested to obtain a foreign fishing license if coming to Spain for a fishing trip, as test results may take months to arrive!

-To get more details on how to get a Spanish sea fishing license or a boat fishing license, check out this very informative site in English, where you can buy a 5 year Shore fishing license for 44.99 Eur!
+To get more details on how to get a Spanish sea fishing license or a boat fishing license, check out this very informative site in English, where you can buy a 5-year shore fishing license for 44.99 Eur!

-5. Croatia Fishing License
+Croatia Fishing License

-Most of the fishing waters in Croatia are under regional sport fishing clubs, that sell daily or yearly permits for fishing on their waters.
+Most of the fishing waters in Croatia are under regional sport fishing clubs that sell daily or yearly permits for fishing on their waters.

 Fines for fishing without a license in Croatia go from 250-660 Eur!

-6. Poland Fishing License
+Poland Fishing License

 Most of the fishing waters in Poland are controlled by Polish Angling Association (PZW).
-They are responsible for selling the fishing permits and have offices in every district capital.
+They are responsible for selling fishing permits and have offices in every district capital.
 However, it might be complicated to get your license if you are not fluent in Polish!

 In that case, visiting a local fishing shop should be the best decision.
-You will get all the needed info there, and will most likely have an opportunity to buy a suitable PZW permit.
+You will get all the needed info there and will most likely have an opportunity to buy a suitable PZW permit.

 Fees for permits can vary a lot depending on their length (daily, weekly, yearly), type (coarse or game), or region (49 regions).
 The normal price is around 6.5 Eur for a daily permit and 33 Eur for a yearly permit.
+Buying online gives you immediate access to fishing as soon as your online payment is completed.

-7. Fishing License For Other European Countries
+Fishing License For Other European Countries